Fellows in the postdoctoral program work as clinicians on one or more of The Menninger Clinic’s adult specialty treatment programs

 Qualifications for the fellowship are:

-- PhD or PsyD from an accredited doctoral program in clinical or counseling psychology
+- PhD or PsyD from an APA-accredited doctoral program in clinical or counseling psychology

 - Completion of an APA-accredited predoctoral internship